|

 • SJB welcomes instrumentalists who provide support and ornament congregational singing.

-• SJB enjoys instrumental ensembles such as brass quintet and timpani at Christmas and Easter, but also on other important occasions.
-Area musicians, both contracted and volunteer, regularly enjoy our beautiful acoustic.
+• SJB enjoys instrumental ensembles such as brass quintet and timpani at Christmas and Easter, but also on other important occasions such as Confirmation.
+Area musicians, both professional and volunteer, regularly enjoy our beautiful acoustic.

 • Scheduling is flexible and allows instrumentalists to choose level of involvement and mass preference.